 Of course, we shouldn’t miss shopping when we go for a tour.
 And on our second day in Bangkok, we have visited shopping malls.

 Siam Paragon is 3rd largest shopping mall in Thailand and is one of the biggest shopping centers in Asia.

 Siam Paragon is on Rama I Road in Pathum Wan district and is adjacent to other shopping areas.
 It is next door to Siam Center and Siam Discovery Center and opposite Siam Square.

 Bangkok Art and Culture Center

 The Bangkok Art and Culture Center is a midtown facility for the contemporary arts.
-Bangkok Art and Culture Center offers variety of art and culture, creativity, imagination and inspiration for all the guests visiting the place.
+Bangkok Art and Culture Center offers a variety of art and culture, creativity, imagination, and inspiration for all the guests visiting the place.

-The design of the interior has huge white curving facade and spiral walkways.
+The design of the interior has a huge white curving facade and spiral walkways.
 It was very astounding.
-The center also includes bookshops, cafes, craft shops, commercial art galleries and an art library.
+The center also includes bookshops, cafes, craft shops, commercial art galleries, and an art library.

 There are 9 floors inside the building, each floor is designated to a particular gallery.
 Every year, the theme of the center changes.
 Isn’t that cool?